The Lansing Association for Human Rights is governed by a volunteer board. (Excellent headshots courtesy of Pablo Contreras.)

 Mike Carlson is a lifelong Michiganian who graduated from Michigan State University with a degree in biochemistry/anthropology then promptly got a job at a bookstore.
 He soon found a career as an environmental chemist where he’s been for the past 27 years due to an overdeveloped sense of duty.

 Mike worked as a volunteer and then director of the LAHR LGBT Hotline until the internet and some degree of social acceptance of LGBT issues made the helpline unnecessary.
 He has been on the LAHR board for many years and currently serves and sings on the board of LansingOut Gay Men’s Chorus.
 He is an unrepentant queer nerd boy who loves books, comics, tabletop role playing games, and social justice.
 He has an addiction to podcasts and will gladly talk you to death about whatever obsession du jour his magpie monkey mind is focused on that week.

-Meg Notoriano is a 22-year old queer feminist that finds their strength in fellowship and community involvement.
-They will graduate from Michigan State University in May of 2019 with a degree in Communications and a triple minor of Sociology, Organizational Leadership, and Women & Gender Studies.
-They aspire to facilitate dialogue and social change in Greater Lansing to strive for a community that prioritizes equity and healing.
-In addition to the board, they sit on the communications committees for both LAHR and The Firecracker Foundation, and serve as an advocate for MSU’s Sexual Assault Crisis Intervention team.
-They consider themselves to be a group-centered leader, one to take initiative, and equally invested in both task and relationships.
-In their free time they can be found solo traveling, drinking a cup o’ joe at a greasy spoon diner, and seeking queer spaces.
+Storm Notoriano is a queer feminist and graduate from Michigan State University.
+Using their degree in Communications with a triple minor in Sociology, Organizational Leadership, and Women & Gender Studies, they dedicate their time to facilitating dialogue surrounding equity and healing.
+Storm currently resides in Las Vegas, Nevada and works as a Field Instructor at a wilderness therapy program in Utah.
+They consider themselves to be a group-centered leader, one to take initiative, and equally invested in both task and relationship.
+In their free time they can be found solo traveling, drinking a cup o’ joe at a greasy spoon diner, and seeking a dance floor.